Swift (programming language): Memory management

+Debugging

 A key element of the Swift system is its ability to be cleanly debugged and run within the development environment, using a read–eval–print loop (REPL), giving it interactive properties more in common with the scripting abilities of Python than traditional system programming languages.
-The REPL is further enhanced with playgrounds, interactive views running within the Xcode environment that respond to code or debugger changes on-the-fly.
+The REPL is further enhanced with playgrounds, interactive views running within the Xcode environment or Playgrounds app that respond to code or debugger changes on-the-fly.
 Playgrounds allow programmers to add in Swift code along with markdown documentation.
-If some code changes over time or with regard to some other ranged input value, the view can be used with the Timeline Assistant to demonstrate the output in an animated way.
-In addition, Xcode has debugging features for Swift development including breakpoints, step through and step over statements, as well as UI element placement breakdowns for app developers.

-Apple says that Swift is "an industrial-quality programming language that's as expressive and enjoyable as a scripting language".

-Performance

-Many of the features introduced with Swift have well-known performance and safety trade-offs.
-Apple has implemented optimizations that reduce this overhead.
+Programmers can step through code and add breakpoints using LLDB either in a console or an IDE like Xcode.

 Comparisons to other languages

 Swift is considered a C family programming language and is similar to C in various ways: